 A Mariotte siphon is a simple device to keep water pressure constant as the container empties.
 The StopShot Mariotte Siphon needs the 3/8" fitting on valve inlet, for 3/8 inch ID tubing.
 Home Depot has the larger fitting, but not the smaller ones in 1/8" NPT size.
 The inlet NPT threads must be wrapped with a couple of turns of teflon tape to seal it (output nozzle doesn't need it, it is only finger tight).
 The valve needs two 4 mm metric machine screws to mount it (Home Depot has those, in one of the special flat drawers).
 The little Giottos MH 1004 Mini Ball Head is to allow quick leveling, which seemed a dumb notion, but it works really well (standard UNC 1/4" x 20 thread at both ends, screw and nut).
 The smaller StopShot sensor (shown) is much more convenient for water drops than their large sensor, but both work.
 It is mounted with a couple of standard mending brackets from Home Depot (3" T plate to mount sensor, bent).
 Shown is about 9 inches between valve and sensor.
 A fall height of 18 to 24 inches (nozzle to water surface) works well.
 A second bracket allows quick swap to another valve, for example to the original Stopshot valve (which I did not like).

-My setup is similar to as shown on the StopShot site, in that it uses two drilled 2x4 boards on a 1/2 inch black pipe on a 2x2 foot sheet of 1/2 inch plywood (available off-the-shelf pre-sawed at Home Depot).
-I use a pipe flange screwed to base (about 6 inches from one corner), instead of the pipe clamp.
+My setup uses two drilled 2x4 boards over a 1/2 inch black pipe (see Here), on a 2x2 foot sheet of 1/2 inch plywood (available off-the-shelf pre-sawed at Home Depot).
+I use a pipe flange screwed to base (about 6 inches from one corner).
 I used T-nuts below the board for the screws, and four more T-nuts near the corners for screws to level the base (levels the pan).
 These leveling screws sit in smaller cup washers, but do protect the table under them!
 The pipe is stable enough against vibrations if you move the StopShot timer off to a different table, so your finger does not shake the pipe (or the water).
 The 2x4 boards are strong and stable and convenient, except not level, so the ball head makes it be perfect.

 Flash setup here.
 To photograph clear water, you can't light the water directly, you must light what is reflected in the water, so I use a frosted Plexiglas panel as a background.
 Two Nikon SB-800 flash with color filters are behind that panel, aimed low on the water, more or less reflecting into the lens (best bet is angle of incidence equals angle of reflection).
 The flash can reach surprisingly far this way, maybe 3 or 4 feet from splash for two flashes at 1/64 power (about 1/25000 second duration), to use f/16 ISO 320.